-· course of action.
-Continual failure to provide meal money may require the District to notify the III.
-Dept. of Children and Family Services (DCFS) and/or take legal steps to recover the unpaid meal charges, up to and including seeking an offset under the State Comptroller Act, if applicable.
-(Policy 4.130, Free and Reduced Price Food Services) 2.130 Complaints About Curriculum, Instructional Materials, and Programs (REQUIRED) Parents or guardians have the right to inspect all instructional materials used as a part of their child's education.
+Parents or guardians have the right to inspect all instructional materials used as a part of their child's education.
 If you believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy, you may file a complaint under the District's uniform grievance policy.
 Parents or guardians with other suggestions or complaints about curriculum, instructional materials, or programs should complete a Curriculum Objection Form, which is available from the school office.
 A parent or guardian may also request that their child be exempt from using a particular instructional material or program by completing a Curriculum Objection Form.
-(Policy 6:260, Complaints About Curriculum, Instructional Materials, and Programs) 4.20 PARKING, DROP-OFF AND PICK-UP Vehicles MAY NOT be parked or located in the bus lanes or fire lanes at ANY TIME.
+(Policy 6:260, Complaints About Curriculum, Instructional Materials, and Programs)

+4.20 PARKING, DROP OFF, AND PICK UP

+Vehicles MAY NOT be parked or located in the bus lanes or fire lanes at ANY TIME.
 Bus lanes and fire lanes are clearly marked.
-Vehicles located in these locations may be ticketed and/or towed by the police.
-In Illinois, the speed limit in a school zone is 20 miles per hour when children are present.
+Vehicles located in these locations may be ticketed and/or towed by the police.In Illinois, the speed limit in a school zone is 20 miles per hour when children are present.
 The speed limit is usually in effect from 7 AM-4 PM on school days.
-School bus laws require drivers to stop when a school bus is stopped to drop off or pick up students.
-Drivers must stop when the bus is displaying flashing red lights or an extended stop arm. • 5.30 SCHOOL COUNSELORS The school provides a school counseling program for students.
-The school counselors are available to those students who require additional assistance.
-Policy 6:270.
-Guidance and Counseling Programs
+It is against state law to pass a school bus when it is loading and unloading.